×

 • Failure to require proper ID

-• Failure to properly record the notarial acts
+• Failure to properly record notarial acts in the record book

-There are never any exceptions to this rule.
-This is the cornerstone of the next steps.
-How will you fulfill your duty of preventing fraud if you do not have the signer physically present for the notarial act?
-Only with the signer present can you properly identify him and ensure they are aware of the notarial act about to take place.
+There are no exceptions to this rule.
+This is the cornerstone of notarization.
+Only with the signer present can you assess the signer’s willingness to the transaction, properly identify them, and ensure they are aware of the notarial act about to take place.

 Category: Notary FAQ